ml4ai/funman/docs/source/sw_use_cases.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This use case involves FUNMAN reasoning about the hydrostatic equation within the TIE-GCM space weather model, represented as a DECAPODE model file.
 It finds information about the relationship between the inputs and outputs of the model.
-It first constructs an instance of the DecapodeModel class using the provided DECAPODE file.
-This class constructs a model from the DECAPODE file that can be asked to answer a query with that model.
-In the example, the provided DECAPODE file corresponds to the hydrostatic equation within the TIE-GCM model.
-The query fixes the parameters step_size and num_steps, then gives the variance of the geopotential at a fixed altitude of 1000m of the parameter m_bar, the mean molecular mass.
+  The query fixes the parameters step_size and num_steps, but does not constrain the geopotential.
+FUNMAN then finds all values for the mean molecular mass and geopotential that will be consistent with the model.
+From the possible values for mean molecular mass and geopotential, the test finds the variance of the geopotential at a fixed altitude of 1000m.
 The results of this test give information about how perturbations in the parameter value m_bar can impact the output.
 This use case follows the same initial setup as the Regression use case above, but is followed by an analysis of how sensitive the geopotential is to the parameter m_bar.

 .. code-block::